pilsnerfrajz/disco/README.md

 Disco  <-   RST       Target
 ```

 After creating the proper header, it is sent to the target.
 With the use of multi-threading, packets can be sent in rapid succession to the next port, while listening for replies in a separate thread.
 This speeds up the scans significantly and allows for fast enumeration.
 The replies from the target are filtered with `libpcap`, similar to in the ARP implementation.
 It seems that normal socket operations are not always possible due to macOS restrictions.
-In this case, the macOS kernel seems to intercept raw TCP segments before they reach socket-related functions like `recv()`, but this is not an issue with `libpcap`.
+In this case, the macOS kernel appears to intercept raw TCP segments before they reach socket-related functions like `recv()`, but this is not an issue with `libpcap`.

 After capturing the replies, the packets are parsed manually and the TCP flags are inspected.
 If a SYN-ACK is received, the port is marked as open.
 When using a VPN, the SYN-ACKs are sometimes not captured, but instead an ACK reply after disco closes the connection with a RST flag.
 This seems to come from the VPN infrastructure and should never arrive unless the target port is open as seen in the illustration above.

-## License
+A total of three attempts will be made for each port, unless it has already been detected as open.
+Any port that does not send a reply back will be seen as filtered.
+This does not say anything about the state of the port and could be due to network issues or firewall blocking.